-Another important point about unsystematic risk is that you can control which sector you think is safer than others.
-For a long time, I have meant that the technology sector is overvalued, but I admitted that I found the sector highly difficult to value.
+Another important point about unsystematic risk is you can control which sector you think is safer than others.
+For the longest time, I have suggested that the technology sector is overvalued, but I must admit that I found the sector highly difficult to value.

 Instead of using too much energy on this highly complex sector, I focused on value investments and hoped that there would be a sector rotation at one point from technology to safer firms such as PEP and KMB.
 That’s what we observe now (partially at least).

-And for me, that’s okey.
+And for me, that’s okay.
 Life is so much more than just generating more money.

 My income does not change when prices fluctuate.
 That’s another positive thing about being a dividend investor.
 It’s easier to stay calm and safe in bear markets.

-At least now in the beginning of my DGI career that’s how I think.
+At least for now, at the beginning of my DGI career that’s how I think.

 - Buy more EM/Global/Nordic index